Why It’s Okay to be Different

 I remember my Grandma passing a comment when she thought I was asleep (and therefore not able to hear her).
 Though I can’t quote her verbatim (it was a long time ago now), she asked my Mother something like, ‘She’s not like the rest of us, is she?’

-Here are some things I wished I had learned earlier.
+Here are some things I wished I’d learned earlier about why it’s okay to be different.

 Cherish Your Uniqueness

-I wish I had learned earlier that is was okay to be different.
-We don’t all need to fit into the same mould.
+I wish I had learned earlier that it was okay to be different.
+We don’t all need to fit into the same mold.
 Quite frankly, imagine how boring that would be if we did.

 Embrace what makes you unique.